Privacy Policy

 How to withdraw a consent granted (opt-in):

-If you have granted your consent to the processing of your data for advertising purposes, for statistical analyses, or for the use of external media and wish to withdraw this consent, please follow the following button..
+If you have granted your consent to the processing of your data for advertising purposes, for statistical analyses, or for the use of external media and wish to withdraw this consent, please follow the following button.
 Remove the check mark from the corresponding category (“Marketing”, “Statistics”, “External media”) and click on “save”.
-Opt-Out

 In addition, the User has the following opt-out options:

-a.
+c.
 The User may object to the use of data for interest-related advertisements on the following web pages: http://optout.networkadvertising.org/, https://adssettings.google.com/

-b.
+d.
 You can disable the LinkedIn Insight tool and interest-based advertising by opting out at https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.

-c.
+e.
 You can revoke your consent for the use of your data by HubSpot at any time with effect for the future.
 Simply use the button below.
 In the lower section under ‘Cookies & Tracking,’ you will find our cookie banner.
 Navigate to the ‘Marketing’ section.
 Click on ‘Show cookie information’ to open the list of set cookies.
 Move the slider with the name ‘HubSpot’ to ‘Off’ and confirm your selection using the ‘Save’ button.”

-Opt-Out *If the link is blocked by a browser add-on, you can find our cookie banner in the lower section under ‘Cookies & Tracking.’
+*If the link is blocked by a browser add-on, you can find our cookie banner in the lower section under ‘Cookies & Tracking.’

 3. Special features of our Website